Super Lawyers - Badge

-Farm Accident Lawyer
+Chicago Farm Accident Lawyer

 Common Causes of Farming Accidents

-Farming is inherently dangerous.
+The agricultural industry is inherently dangerous.
 Farm workers are exposed to many potential hazards that could easily cause a work-related injury.

 Defective Farm Equipment

-Defective farm equipment can cause farm injuries to agricultural workers who rely on farm equipment and tools to get tasks done.
 Tractors, grain augers, hay balers, front-end loaders, and skid steer loaders make farm work much less taxing on workers and improve efficiency.
+However, defective farm equipment can cause serious injuries ranging from amputations to death.

 Slip and Fall Accidents